21. What If Someone Is Bankrupting Me; Is There Anything I Should Do?

 What If I’m Living in Another Country; Can I Still File for Bankruptcy?

 It is possible to be declared bankrupt in Australia even if you are living overseas.
 There are, however, some criteria that must be met.
 Normally, you will need to have a property or business in Australia to make an application for bankruptcy here.
-This can be quite a difficult process so call Bankruptcy Experts Hobart on 1300 795 575 to get more details.
+This can be quite a difficult process so call Bankruptcy Experts Hobart on 1300 795 575 to get more information.

 32. Can I Include My Overseas Debts in My Bankruptcy?